 If the person named in the order violates any of the conditions, they may be charged with a class A misdemeanor for a first offense, which is punishable by a jail term of up to 364 days.
 Second and subsequent violations are third-degree felonies, which carry a prison term of up to 5 years.

 Aside from potentially being subject to a no contact or protective order, the alleged offender may also have to go through a criminal trial to defend their innocence.
 The process can be long and arduous, and the prosecutor will be relentless in their pursuit to obtain a conviction.
 That is why it's imperative to have an attorney help fight the allegations.

 A skilled lawyer can collect and preserve evidence, develop a strong defense, and aggressively attack the accusations in and out of court.

-If you've been charged with a domestic violence crime in Salt Lake City or the surrounding areas, contact Lokken & Associates, P.C. at (801) 829-9783 today.
+If you've been charged with a domestic violence crime in Salt Lake City or the surrounding areas, contact Lokken & Putnam, P.C. at (801) 829-9783 today.
 We'll provide the defense you need to protect your rights and freedom.